 SSH (Secure Shell) is the most popular protocol for connecting remote Linux systems.
-Changing the SSH port will provide you an extra layer of security.
-It will be little hard to identify the new port for hackers.
+Changing the SSH port will provide you with an extra layer of security.
+The new port will be a little harder to identify for hackers.

-Most of the Linux distributions uses OpenSSH as the default tool for remote login with the SSH protocol.
-It encrypts all traffic through out the route and provides higher level of security.
-This article describes you to change OpenSSH server port on a Linux system.
+Most Linux distributions use OpenSSH as the default application as an SSH server.
+It encrypts all traffic throughout the route and provides a higher level of security.
+This article describes you to change the OpenSSH server port on a Linux system.

 Change SSH Port in Linux

-Changing SSH port is an straight forward process in Linux systems.
-Any system can use port range 0 to 65535, For TCP, port number 0 is reserved and cannot be used.
-The default SSH service listen on port 22.
+Changing SSH port is a straightforward process in Linux systems.
+Any system can use the port range 1 to 65535, For TCP, port number 0 is reserved and cannot be used.
+The default SSH service listens on port 22.
 Just this port with some other ports.

-To change SSH port, edit OpenSSH configuration file:
+To change SSH port in Linux, edit OpenSSH configuration file:

 sudo nano /etc/ssh/sshd_config